 Never ending innovation:

 It is hard to believe that shipping containers has only been around for 65 years because when one looks at the impact which shipping containers has made on the shipping industry and how it has boosted international trade, only then does an individual start to appreciate how ingenious this idea has been.
 Even though standard shipping containers has remained basically the same since its invention there are many new technologies which are constantly developed to more effectively transport these containers.
 The largest container ship afloat is the OOCL, Hong Kong which is able to carry more than 21,000 twenty-foot containers.
 This massive container ship is almost 400 m long and almost 60 meters wide.
 Naturally such an extremely large vessel requires technology which is able to expedite the loading and unloading of such large numbers of containers.
-Many container ports are now making use of automated container cranes which is able to handle thousands of shipping containers every day.
+Many container ports around the world are now making use of automated container cranes which is able to handle thousands of shipping containers every day.
 Looking at this scenario objectively can help a person to appreciate exactly how much Malcom has accomplished in 1955.
 Is it therefore surprising that he was crowned as the man of the century by the international Maritime Hall of Fame?